ArkadyWey/MuFFiN/docs/_examples/index.rst

 Examples
 ########

-The best way to learn MuFFiN (like anything) is to experiment.
+The best way to learn OpenPNM (like anything) is to experiment.
-Here, you will find examples that will help you get started.
+In this page, you can find lots of examples that will help you get started.
 The examples are categorized into the following categories:

 .. toctree::
    :maxdepth: 2

-   ./examples/test_1
-   ./examples/test_2
+   ./examples/1_solving-a-model
+   ./examples/2_saving-a-model
+   ./examples/3_loading-a-model
+   ./examples/4_plotting-solutions
+   ./examples/5_specifying-parameters
+   ../examples/test